alphonse92/vplplusplus_composer/k8s.md

 ## How to

+The next titles, are usefull to manage some tasks of the cluster.

 ### Compile the configuration

 *You should compile the configuration files once, or every you change your environment variables*